ManimCommunity/manim/docs/source/tutorials/using_text.rst

 Using Colors
 ------------

-You can use Colors using :attr:`~.Text.color`.
-This would color the whole text.
+You can set the color of the text using :attr:`~.Text.color`.

 For example,